apache/trafficserver/doc/admin-guide/files/strategies.yaml.en.rst

    #. **exhaust_ring**: when a host normally selected by the policy fails, another host is selected from the same group.
 A new group is not selected until all hosts on the previous group have been exhausted
    #. **alternate_ring**: retry hosts are selected from groups in an alternating group fashion.
-   #. **peering_ring** This mode is only implemented for a policy of **consistent_hash** and requires that two host groups are defined.
-The first host group is a list of peer caches and "this" host itself, the second group is a list of upstream caches.
+   #. **peering_ring**: This mode is only implemented for a policy of **consistent_hash** and requires that one or two
+      host groups are defined.
+The first host group is a list of peer caches and "this" host itself, the (optional) second group is a list of upstream caches.
 Parents are always selected from the peer list however, if the selected parent is "this" host itself a new parent from the upstream list is chosen.
+If the second group is omitted, and **go_direct** is **true**, the upstream "list" has one element, the host in the remapped URL.
 In addition, if any peer host is unreachable or times out, a host from the upstream list is chosen for retries.
+Because the peer hosts may at times not have consistent up/down markings for the other peers, requests may be looped sometimes.
+So it's best to use :ts:cv:`proxy.config.http.insert_request_via_str` and :ts:cv:`proxy.config.http.max_proxy_cycles` to stop looping.

   - **response_codes**: Part of the **failover** map.
 This is a list of **http** response codes that may be used for **simple retry**.
   - **markdown_codes**: Part of the **failover** map.
 This is a list of **http** response codes that may be used for **unavailable retry** which will cause a parent markdown.
   - **health_check**: Part of the **failover** map.
 A list of health checks. **passive** is the default and means that the state machine marks down **hosts** when a transaction timeout or connection error is detected.  **passive** is always used by the next hop strategies.  **active** means that some external process may actively health check the hosts using the defined **health check url** and mark them down using **traffic_ctl**.
+  - **self**: Part of the **failover** map.
+This can only be used when **ring_mode** is **peering_ring**.
+This is the hostname of the host in the (first) group of peers that is the local host |TS| runs on.
+    (**self** should only be necessary when the local hostname can only be translated to an IP address with a DNS lookup.)

 Example:
 ::